dnephin/dobi/docs/config.rst

 Image
 -----
-An image resource builds an image from a Dockerfile, or pulls an image from a registry.
+An image resource describes a Docker image.

-An image is considered up-to-date if all files in the build context have a modified time older than the created time of the current image.
+If an image is buildable it is considered up-to-date if all files in the build context have a modified time older than the created time of the image.
+If the image is only pullable, it is considered up to date if the image is current according to the pull policy.

-If an image depends on another image resource, the dependency will be built first (if it is not up-to-date).
+If an image depends on another image resource, the dependency image will be built first.

 If an image depends on a run resource, the run resource will be executed first.
 The run resource must exit before the image resource will be run.